-Question: I read your post about massage and I think I’d like to get one when that’s possible (wasn’t available during this coronavirus pandemic).
+Question: I’m a gay college student.
+I read your blog post about massage and I think I’d like to get one when that’s possible (wasn’t available during this coronavirus pandemic).
 But what happens if you get an erection during the massage?
 Is that normal?
 Sometimes I can’t control myself, and I worry I may enjoy it too much if you know what I mean…

 Anyway, why should a guy be worried about getting an erection.
 It’s a sign that things are healthy done there.
-I mean, this is in the privacy of the massage studio, not out in public, and there is therapist-patient confidentiality.
+You’re in the privacy of the massage studio, not out in public, and there is therapist-patient confidentiality.
 There are a lot of men with erectile dysfunction who have difficulty getting an erection.
 You should be grateful that erections come easily to you.
-If by “enjoying it too much” you mean having a spontaneous ejaculation, your massage therapist might have seen that before too and it will add to the release of all the tension in your body.
+If by “enjoying it too much” you mean having a spontaneous ejaculation, your massage therapist might have seen that before too and if it happens it will add to the release of all the tension in your body.
 On the other hand, if none of this happens (which is likely), you can still enjoy the massage.

 P. S. St. Augustine’s Erection